 Eric BoykoCorporate Director

-Mr. Boyko is the co-founder of Stingray Digital Group inc. and has been President and Chief Executive Officer since 2007.
+Mr. Boyko is a global entrepreneur who has nearly two decades of experience with start-ups and extensive expertise in early stage business innovations.
+He co-founded Stingray Digital Group Inc. and has served as President and Chief Executive Officer since 2010.

 Mr. Boyko founded and was President of eFundraising.com, an e-commerce success story that became a leading player in the North American fundraising industry.
 Mr. Boyko was named one of Canada’s Top 40 Under 40 in 2006.
 Mr. Boyko’s passion for extreme sports and world travel fuels his drive for business excellence.
 He serves on the board of directors of Stingray Digital Group Inc., Bouclair Inc. and Attraction Média Inc. He is an active participant in many philanthropic endeavours, and is a member of the Montréal Canadiens Children’s Foundation’s board of directors.
 He is a graduate with great distinction of McGill University, and has a bachelor of commerce with a specialization in accounting and entrepreneurship.